bcrist/microbe/readme.md

 * There's no facility to easily work with multiple GPIOs simultaneously as a parallel bus.
 * The SVD-generated register types can be difficult to use, especially where a field would ideally be represented by an enum.

-Some of these issues could be solved by PRs to microzig but in some cases it's just a matter of stylistic differences of opinion.
-If you're a microzig contributor and think something you see here should be ported, let me know and I'll see if I can help.
+I don't bring these up to criticize the microzig project, but rather to highlight the areas where Microbe takes a different path.
+If you haven't tried microzig yet but you're looking to do embedded programming with Zig, start there first.
+If you have tried microzig but share some of the feelings I listed above, then this project may be useful to you.
+And if you're a microzig contributor and think something you see here should be ported, let me know and I'll see if I can help.

 ## Project Structure & Device Support